houdiniproject/react-i18n-currency-input/README.md

 That said, I had one major issue when using react-currency-input: it doesn't use the [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 The future of the Houdini Project demands we that have a consistent, reliable way to do internationalization of currency amounts.
 The best way to do so it to use the ECMAScript Internationalization and "outsource" internationalization to a reliable source.

 Given this along with the more minor issues of react-currency-input being seemingly unmaintained and not having a Typescript API, it seems like it makes sense to go in a different direction.

+## Creating a relase

+1. Update the version in package.json, submit a PR and merge into main
+2. Create a release with a new tag with the version number.
+3. Use the autofill for the release notes and then edit them so it's a little clearer.
+4. Mark the release as pre-release if it is
+5. Publish the release
+6. The workflows should automatically generate new packages for NPM and the Github Packages